byDagor/Janus-Controller/README.md

 <img src="Images/JC20.01-Features.PNG" width=400 align=left>

-Janus Controller was designed to work with ESP32 Dev-Kit1 as a shield so that the programing of the board is easier for hobbyist and students and to bring down the overall price of the board.
-I'm currently working on a version with an on-board microcontroller.
+Janus Controller was designed to work with the ESP32 Dev-Kit1 as a shield so that the programing of the board is easier for hobbyist and students, and to bring down the overall price of the board.
 This board can be used to drive brushless motors as an open-loop system or use the on-board encoder to drive the motors as a closed-loop system and use more complicated algorithms, such as Field Oriented Control for position and velocity control.
 I recommend using the [Simple FOC](https://github.com/askuric/Arduino-FOC) Arduino library as it has shown to work perfectly for position and velocity control and is easily implementable, but you can always use your own algorithm.
 My [example code](JC01F05/JC01F05.ino) uses the [Simple FOC](https://github.com/askuric/Arduino-FOC) library adapted to work with an ESP32.